Onassis Dance Days 2025

 The full program will be announced soon.

-In its twelfth year, Onassis Stegi’s annual contemporary dance festival, which loves to obliquely answer the question “What is dance?”, puts artfulness at its heart along with the politics of aesthetics, knowing full well that spectacle is the most durable fetish.
+In its twelfth year, Onassis Stegi’s annual contemporary dance festival, which loves to obliquely answer the question “What is dance?”, places artfulness at its core alongside the politics of aesthetics, fully aware the spectacle is the most durable fetish.

 For twelve years now at Onassis Dance Days, the internationally prestigious contemporary dance festival of Onassis Stegi, which presents and spotlights international and local choreographers, we have seen all kinds of amazing things: dance shows in boxing rings and football fields, cooking shows and electropop manifestos, “walking-tour” performances, works using VR and AI, performances as a tribute to sexuality and musicality.